jtse/drsync/README.md

 drsync
 =======
 Drupal remote sync script.
 Bash script for synchronizing remote Drupal to local Drupal instances.
-The script uses rsync to transfer only what has changed.
+The script builds upon the shoulders of giants such as ssh, rsync, and drush to efficiently synchronizes Drupal database and files.

 Installation/Update
 --------------------